How to Enhance Overall Equipment Effectiveness for Maximum Production Efficiency

 How to Calculate OEE for Manufacturing Operations

-The primary formula to determine your final percentage is:
+The primary formula is:

-OEE = Availability * Performance * Quality
+OEE = Availability × Performance × Quality

 1. Calculate Availability

-Availability = Operating Time / Scheduled Time
+Availability = Operating Time ÷ Scheduled Time

-To calculate this, begin with your planned time (e.g. a 480-minute shift without a 30-minute planned break of leaves of 450 minutes).
-Less any unforeseen downtimes, e.g. a 60-minute breakdown.
-There are 390 minutes of your Operating Time.
-Your Availability in this case is 390/450 or 86.6.
+Start with your planned production time (e.g. a 480-minute shift minus a 30-minute planned break = 450 minutes).
+Subtract any unplanned downtime (e.g. a 60-minute breakdown), leaving 390 minutes of Operating Time.
+Your Availability = 390 ÷ 450 = 86.7%.

 2. Calculate Performance

-Performance = Total Parts Produced * Ideal Cycle Time / Operating Time
+Performance = (Total Parts Produced × Ideal Cycle Time) ÷ Operating Time

 3. Calculate Quality

-Final OEE Calculation Example:
+Final OEE Calculation Example

-Top Strategies to Skyrocket Production Efficiency
+Top Strategies to Improve Production Efficiency

 How Cryotos CMMS Transforms OEE